 Another critical distinction between these plans is that the employer assumes the risk with a pension.
-Since the money is managed by the business and not the employee, the company has to ensure that it can cover pension payments.
+Since the business and not the employee manage the money, the company has to ensure that it can cover pension payments.
 Over time, as more and more workers retire, these payments can become a costly line item.

-Since pensions are covered by the employer, fewer companies are offering them as a way to limit their financial liabilities.
-However, those that do have pension plans are starting to provide retirees with a choice: to take ongoing payments or to take a lump sum.
+Since the employer covers pensions, fewer companies are offering them as a way to limit their financial liabilities However, those who do have pension plans are starting to provide retirees with a choice: to take ongoing payments or to take a lump sum.
 Depending on one’s circumstances and financial health, one option might be better than another.